torvalds/linux/Documentation/RCU/whatisRCU.rst

 So how the heck is this supposed to work???

 Remember that it is illegal to block while in an RCU read-side critical section.
-Therefore, if a given CPU executes a context switch, we know that it must have completed all preceding RCU read-side critical sections.
+Therefore, if a given CPU executes a context switch, we kanalw that it must have completed all preceding RCU read-side critical sections.
 Once **all** CPUs have executed a context switch, then **all** preceding RCU read-side critical sections will have completed.

 So, suppose that we remove a data item from its structure and then invoke synchronize_rcu().
-Once synchronize_rcu() returns, we are guaranteed that there are no RCU read-side critical sections holding a reference to that data item, so we can safely reclaim it.
+Once synchronize_rcu() returns, we are guaranteed that there are anal RCU read-side critical sections holding a reference to that data item, so we can safely reclaim it.

 .. _quiz_2: